algernon/keyboardio-worklog/worklog.md

  [kaleidoscope/270]: https://github.com/keyboardio/Kaleidoscope/pull/270

 The rest of the day was spent trying to find a common ground between three PRs (hook rework, eventdispatcher, and key index), trying to find a way to have all of them work nicely together, with minimal magic.
 At this time, backwards compatibility is not considered.
 Progress was made, but it does not compile yet.

+# 2017-12-20

+No meaningful progress in the past two days, as I have not been feeling well.
+There are a lot of ideas swirling around in my head, but I need to put them into code.
+Hopefully tomorrow!